 Beshnova D.A., Cherstvy A.G.
 Vainshtein Y. and Teif V.B.
 (2014).
 Regulation of the nucleosome repeat length in vivo by the DNA sequence, protein concentrations and long-range interactions.
 PLoS Comp.
 Biol.
 10, e1003698 | PDF |

-Predicting transcription factor to chromatin (transfer matrix solution)
+Predicting transcription factor binding to chromatin (transfer matrix solution)

 Matrix_Unwrap - calculates transcription factor access to nucleosomal DNA taking into account the possibility of partial DNA unwrapping from the histone core octamer.